 Where to find recommended tire pressure for Jaguar E-Pace?

-You can find your Jaguar E-Pace recommended tire pressure in Jaguar E-Pace owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Jaguar E-Pace will be listed in psi, bar or kPa.
+Jaguar E-Pace recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).